rusiqe/rusiqe/README.md

 ### Hi there...
 Tau here! 👋

 - 🔭 I’m currently working on a few personal projects to improve my Web3.0 dev skills.
-- 🌱 I’m currently learning blockchain security methods
+- 🌱 I’m always learning blockchain security methods
-- 👯 I’m looking to collaborate on DeFi, Games, Useful dApps, and NFT related projects
+- 👯 I’m looking to collaborate on DeFi, Games, Useful dApps, and NFT-related projects
 - 🤔 I’m looking for interesting projects to get involved in
 - 💬 Ask me about why Blockchain development will save the Crypto industry as a whole
 - 📫 How to reach me: X is best <a href="https://twitter.com/rusiqe"><img src="https://img.shields.io/badge/-twitter?style=flat&logo=Twitter&logoColor=white"/></a>
-- 😄 Pronouns: He/Him/That guy
+- 😄 Pronouns: He/Him

 ### ⚙️ &nbsp;GitHub Analytics